2025 Ecuador protests: CONAIE

 The indigenous organization rejects the cancellation of fuel subsidies, saying it is devastating to millions of families, as well as production, and transport sectors.
 On September 30 CONAIE President Marlon Vargas stated the protests will continue until their demands will be answered.

 International

 UN: The UN expressed concern other the excessive use of force during the protests, highlighting the right and freedom for peaceful protests.
 It called for an immediate independent investigation of events.
+On 24 October 2025, UN human rights experts formally expressed concern about a serious deterioration of fundamental freedoms and civic space and the rights of Indigenous peoples in Ecuador.
+They noted that the strike had produced at least three deaths, 282 injuries, 172 arrests, and 15 enforced disappearances, with the majority of violations recorded in Imbabura and Pichincha — the two provinces with the largest Indigenous populations.
+The experts stated that the authorities had attempted to associate the protests with terrorist acts linked to organised crime without sufficient evidence, and that the military response to social protests, together with recurrent states of emergency, was incompatible with Ecuador's obligation to protect the right to peaceful assembly.

 EU Italy: They condemned the attack on diplomats that were part of the UN and EU convoy, expressing their solidarity with the diplomats.

 United States: the embassy in Ecuador issued warnings for American citizens.